Walikuperek/Ordering-API--DDD-CQRS/README.md

 # CQRS Inventory System

-Take a look at working backend system example to manage inventory in a company.
+Take a look at working backend system example to manage inventory inside a company.

 > *Missing: actual DB connection, DomainEvents impl and joi, that's it :)*